mlehotay/ier/IER-paper/IER-paper.md

 Operationally, constraint is intrinsic if eliminating or bypassing it requires reorganizing the system’s internal dependencies, rather than merely altering external inputs or boundary conditions.

 This characterization is counterfactual and structural.
-It does not appeal to experience, identity, or normativity.
+It carries **no agentive, intentional, epistemic, or normative assumptions**.

 ---